garylirocks/quickrefs/kubernetes.markdown

 ### Ingress

-Ingress exposes routes for HTTP and HTTPS traffic from outside a cluster to services inside the cluster.
+- Ingress exposes routes for HTTP and HTTPS traffic from outside a cluster to services inside the cluster.

-So the traffic goes like this: Ingress -> service -> pod
+- The traffic goes like this: Ingress -> service -> pod
+- Comparing to the `LoadBalancer` type, `ingress` is more like an `Azure Application Gateway`, it could handle **SSL termination, routing to different services based on url path, etc**
+- Relies on the `HTTP application routing` addon in Azure, which routes the traffic, and creates a DNS zone as well (a DNS record is created automatically when you deploy the service)

 ![Ingress](images/kubernetes_ingress.png)